turbot/steampipe-plugin-github/docs/tables/github_repository_ruleset.md

 # Table: github_repository_ruleset - Query GitHub Repository Rulesets using SQL

 GitHub Repository Rulesets is a feature within GitHub that allows organizations to enforce rules and conditions on repositories.
-These rulesets help manage repository settings, permissions, and enforce best practices.
+These rulesets help manage repository settings, and permissions, and enforce best practices.

 ## Table Usage Guide

 The `github_repository_ruleset` table provides insights into the rulesets within GitHub repositories.
 As a project manager or team lead, you can explore ruleset-specific details through this table, including ruleset ID, name, enforcement level, bypass actors, and conditions.
 Utilize it to enforce repository policies, manage permissions, and ensure compliance with organizational standards.

 **Important Notes**
-- You must specify the `repository_full_name` column in `where` or `join` clause to query the table.
+- You must specify the `repository_full_name` column in the `where` or `join` clause to query the table.

 ## Examples